stacklane/docs/🗄/Article/models/images.md

 The `image` field type stores a single image.
 Supported image types are JPG, GIF, PNG.
 Because non-expert users may be using your site/app, the system supports image uploads of up to 10MB.
-However all images will be re-sized to be no more than 2000px wide (with a proportional height).
+However all images will be re-sized to no more than 2000px wide (with a proportional height).

 # Display